dbfit/dbfit/CONTRIBUTING.md

 The VM doesn't include:
  *  a working Oracle installation (however there is a shell script to help with the installation described below)
  *  a working SQL Server installation (obviously)
+ *  a working Teradata installation (this can be created as separately as a VMWare or EC2 installation)

 ### Setting up the test VM